 In a world without borders, the rapid growth of Fintech in any part of the world will have global ramifications.
 Rather than influencing their local geographies, Fintech advancements will impact the entire ecosystem surrounding banking and finance.
 Looking at the new asset class of cryptocurrency, we can exchange our local currency for a more stable digital coin that will generate yield over time.
 Because cryptocurrency exists in a decentralised space, anyone from anywhere in the world can invest in it.
 In an interview with Edmund Lowell, founder and CEO of KYC-Chain, he shared that this was especially useful for residents of countries with a collapsing local currency as they will take refuge and protect their savings using cryptocurrency.
 Since anyone can participate, Fintech as an industry is without borders and can influence almost every corner of the globe.

 Finally, Fintech has only been able to become so ubiquitous due to the advances in technology.
 Historically, the reality has been that financial planning is for those who can afford it.
 However, advancements in technology have helped lower the cost of financial planning, allowing many more to access this service.
 One way has been through Robo-advisors.
 These Robo-advisors are a marriage between human advice and technology, using algorithms to provide automated investment guidance to anyone who uses it.
 They not only make financial advice accessible but straightforward as well.
-According to Statista, in 2020, the US had almost $1.05 Billion worth of assets under management in the Robo-advisor segment.
 Once the deployment of Robo-advisors has become widespread, financial planning will no longer be the prerogative of the affluent.

 According to Bambu’s Consumer Sentiment Analysis, tech-savvy investors are seeking information and investment options to provide more context.
 Robo-advisors, because they lower the barrier to entry for financial advice, are well-positioned to meet the needs and demands of these end consumers.
 Furthermore, decreasing advisor fees using technology is especially crucial during economic downturns.
 As people’s finances become tighter, they will be less willing to pay a high premium for financial advice.
 With these benefits above implementing Robo-advisors, many large financial institutions and firms are quick on the uptake.
 For instance, Deloitte forecasts that by 2025, over $16 Trillion worth of assets will be managed by Robo-advisors.
 As members of the Fintech community, Bambu aims further to advance the deployment of Robo-advisors among various financial institutions.
 We help our clients navigate their key considerations to implement digital solutions that value-add to their business, helping them create the best digital wealth experience for their customers.